Science at Westover Green Community School

 - The school is using ‘I can’ statements created around the New Curriculum, and Statutory Assessment materials to track individual pupil progress in Science.

-- At the end of each topic area, class teachers will use their individual assessments to indicate whether a pupil is achieving ‘Developing’, ‘Achieving’, or ‘Exceeding’ progress.
-These results are entered in the Monitoring spread sheet to assess progress across year groups.
+- At the end of each topic area, class teachers will use their individual assessments to indicate whether a pupil is achieving 'Emerging', ‘Developing’, or ‘Secure’ progress.

 - Judgements about pupil performance are based on teachers’ formative assessments where appropriate and a variety of AfL strategies where the children are involved in the process of self-improvement, recognising their achievements and acknowledging where they could improve.
 Activities during, and at the end of, each topic record achievement and celebrate success.